Common searched topics: Manufacturing, Label printing, Sales order

 What if there’s no location set on the sales order?

-If your sales order location is not mapped to a specified location, then inFlow will try to find a WooCommerce location that is set to take stock From all your inventory locations.
+If your sales order location is not mapped to a specified location, inFlow will attempt to find a WooCommerce location that is set to receive stock from all your inventory locations.

-If no matches are found, an integration error message will be displayed to let you know that the shipping information couldn’t be pushed on that order since there’s no specific WooCommerce location to set as the fulfillment location.
+If no matches are found, an integration error message will be displayed to inform you that the shipping information couldn’t be pushed to that order because there’s no specific WooCommerce location to set as the fulfillment location.

 Pushing fulfillment status